schmoelder/diss/doc/02_fundamentals/01_chromatographic_principle.md

 Right: Chromatogram recorded at the column outlet with components $A$ and $B$ partially separated.
 ```

-By selecting appropriate operating conditions, such as the amount of injected material and the flow rate, an efficient operating scenario can be realized in which the stationary phase is utilized with high efficiency.
+High product recoveries are typically achieved through 'baseline separation,' a state where the component peaks from the same injection do not overlap as they exit the column.
-High product recoveries are typically achieved through 'baseline separation', a state where the component peaks from the same injection do not overlap when exiting the column.
+By carefully selecting operating conditions, such as the amount of injected material and the flow rate, it is possible to create an efficient operating scenario where the stationary phase is utilized to with high efficiency.
-In addition, productivity and eluent consumption can be improved by minimizing the interval between two successive injections.
+Productivity can be increased, and eluent consumption reduced, by minimizing the interval between successive injections.
-Productivity and eluent consumption may be further improved by strategically collecting waste fractions between product fractions or between peaks of consecutive injections, albeit at the cost of lower recovery.
+Further gains in productivity and eluent efficiency can be realized by strategically collecting waste fractions between product fractions or between peaks of consecutive injections, although this may come at the expense of slightly lower recovery rates.

-Consequently, these operating conditions are subject to optimization.
+If parts of the component mixture are not fully separated after passing through the column, more advanced operating modes can further enhance separation.
-Such optimization can be accomplished using model-based design which allows balancing the different performance metrics.
+Popular concepts include fractional recycling techniques and multi-column processes, which are particularly effective in improving separation and overall performance.

-If parts of the component mixture are not completely separated after passing through the column, the separation can also be enhanced by expanding the operating mode.
+Additionally, innovative process concepts like flip-flow operations can significantly boost process productivity.
-In such cases, frequently used concepts include different recycling techniques as well as processes with several columns.
+Examples of these advanced operating modes are discussed in more detail in {numref}`section %s <operating_modes>`.

-Additionally, process concepts such as flip flow can be applied to increase the productivity of the processes.
+The operating parameters specific to different operating modes are often optimized to balance trade-offs between various performance metrics.
-Examples for advanced operating modes be discussed in more detail in {numref}`section %s <operating_modes>`.
+Such optimization tasks can be efficiently performed using model-based design, offering a fast, accurate, and cost-effective approach.